Kao Yang-sheng

 Kao Yang-sheng (高揚昇 (Gāo Yángshēng); born 11 July 1952) is a Taiwanese politician.

-Early life
+Education

 Kao obtained his bachelor's degree in philosophy from Fu Jen Catholic University.

 Political career

 Kao sat in the Legislative Yuan from 1996 to 2002, representing the Highland Aborigine Constituency on behalf of the Kuomintang.
 Kao was appointed political deputy minister of the Council of Indigenous Peoples on 2 September 2013.
 He left the CIP on 31 July 2014 to serve as deputy magistrate of Taoyuan County.